Full of blueberry goodness and topped with a sugary streusel topping these Streusel Blueberry muffins may just be the best muffin ever!

-They are good without the streusel topping too but I much prefer them with the topping.
-In fact I have been known to pick the topping off and only eat it!
+A streusel topping can dress up any muffin and I always use it on these yummy apple muffins too.
+If you prefer, the muffin is still delicious without the streusel topping but I much prefer them with the topping.
+In fact, I have been known to pick the topping off and only eat it!

 Blueberry Muffins with Streusel Topping

 - 3 tsp baking powder